The full story

 That insight became ITzWorking — my methodology, codified into an opinionated framework.
 Every foundational decision a SaaS needs, already made, already battle-tested.
 The architecture that makes AI a 10x senior instead of a 2x intern.

 Then I pushed the idea further.
-If solid foundations make AI powerful for building software — what happens when you apply the same principle to everything else?
+If solid foundations make AI powerful for building software — what happens when you apply the same discipline to every project?